Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/apdu/verify-uv.md

 00 | 20 | 00 | 96 | *variable* | *variable* | (absent)

 The data bytes vary:
-- none  - for checking the biometric state
+- none  - the biometric state has been checked
-- 02 00 - if temporary PIN has been requested
+- 02 00 - a temporary PIN has been requested
-- 03 00 - if biometric verification has been requested
+- 03 00 - biometric verification has been requested

 ### Response APDU info